-Mr. Perry referred members to Tab D of the meeting materials, a recommendation to transfer the internally-managed S&P 500 equity index fund and the internal bond fund to external investment managers.
-These funds have been used to invest non-retirement assets such as the Permanent School Fund, the Environmental Trust Fund and various OPEBs under the SBI's control.
-Mr. Perry indicated that for risk control reasons, including potential future staff turnover, as well as the fact that internal asset management is not a core business of the SBI staff, he recommends the assets be managed externally.
+Mr. Perry referred members to Tab E of the meeting materials which included a recommendation to transfer the internally managed S&P 500 equity index fund and the internal bond fund to external investment managers.
+These funds have been used to invest non-retirement assets under the SBI's control.
+While staff has had a good track record, Mr. Perry indicated that for risk management purposes, such as staff turnover and minimal systems back-up, as well as the fact that internal asset management is not a core business of the SBI staff, he recommends the assets be managed externally.
 Mr. Perry recommended the S&P 500 equity index fund be managed by Mellon Capital Management and the bond fund be managed by Prudential Global Investment Management.
-Mr. Perry also requested that the Board authorize him to develop a balanced fund to be made available for the non-retirement entities.
+Ms. Stagg presented summary information about both firms.
+After some discussion, Ms. Faust moved approval of the recommendation and Ms. Peterfeso seconded the motion.
+The motion passed unanimously.
+Mr. Perry then asked the IAC to endorse his recommendation to the Board to authorize staff to develop a balanced fund to be made available for the non-retirement entities.
+After some discussion, Ms. Hacking moved approval of the recommendation and Ms. Faust seconded the motion.
+The motion passed unanimously.